 19. Lead finder

-If you excel in the process of finding leads but don’t want to deal with actually needing to speak with prospective clients, it’s possible for you to monetize this skill as a specialized lead finder.
+If you excel at finding leads but don’t want to deal with actually needing to speak with prospective clients, then you can make money as a specialized lead finder.
 It’s common for this role to be done 100% remotely.

 In order to succeed in this role, you need to be a thorough researcher that is able to also use data and potentially automations to help sort through publicly available information to identify and verify potential opportunities for sales teams to pursue.